-- Assistance with claims inquiries and other administrative services - Assistance with installation, access and training regarding available web-based tools and functions
+- Assistance with claims inquiries and other administrative services - Assistance with website navigation and access regarding available web-based tools and functions.

 Provider Services can be reached toll free at 1-866-769-3085, 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 Additionally, we can be reached from 9:00 a.m. to 12:00 p.m. on Saturday for the purposes of answering questions related to contracting, billing and service.